mmparker/tbesc_reports/README.md

     git clone git://github.com/mmparker/tbesc_reports.git

+... then proceed with the steps above.
 To get the latest code, any time afterward:

     git pull

-That's it.
-Really.
-Mostly.
+If there have been changes, a bunch of gibberish will fly past your screen and then the files will be up-to-date; if your code is already at the latest version, Git will politely say so.

+It's tricky to get the hang of Git at first, but it's absolutely worth it for anybody who writes code or papers or anything collaboratively.
+I highly recommend it.